Evaluating Evaluation Metrics: A Framework for Analyzing NLG Evaluation Metrics using Measurement Theory: Metric Evaluation Framework

-Factor analysis \cite[e.g.,][]{thurstone1947multiple} presents another statistical technique for identifying and validating constructs that explain the covariation among a set of observed scores.
-Here, the objective is to establish factorial validity by determining whether the observed data can be explained by a smaller number of unobserved factors.
-For example, if scores on multiple evaluation metrics exhibit high correlations, this might suggest the presence of a common underlying factor causing these scores to move in unison.
-A linear factor analysis model may be formulated, such that the observed score on an indicator $X_j$, such as a particular evaluation metric, is a linear combination of the model's scores on $K\geq 1$ general latent factors ($f_1, \ldots, f_K$) and the unique score $U_j$ on the indicator $j$ unexplained by the latent factor, including measurement error, i.e.,
+\paragraph{Factor Analysis} examines \emph{Metric Factorial Validity} \cite[e.g.,][]{thurstone1947multiple} when the observed metric scores are assumed to measure a smaller number of unobserved factors.
+For example, if scores from multiple evaluation metrics exhibit high correlations, this might suggest the presence of a common underlying factor causing these scores to move in unison.
+Under a factor analysis model, the distribution of the observed score on an indicator $X_j$, such as a particular evaluation metric, is a function of a linear combination of the model's factor scores on $K\geq 1$ general latent factors ($f_1, \ldots, f_K$) and the unique score $U_j$ on the indicator $j$ unexplained by the latent factor, including measurement error, i.e.,